learn-co-curriculum/dsc-web-scraping-with-beautiful-soup/README.md

 ## Additional Resources

 Beautiful soup is the preliminary tool for web scraping.
 That said, there are more complex examples where you may wish to either scrape larger amounts of data through full-on web crawling or trickier examples involving javascript.
-For these and other scenarios, alternative tools such as selenium and scrapy are worth investigating.
+For these and other scenarios, alternative tools such as Selenium and Scrapy are worth investigating.

-#### Beautiful Soup - a good g- to tool for parsing the DOM
+#### Beautiful Soup - A good go-to tool for parsing the DOM
 https://www.crummy.com/software/BeautifulSoup/?

 #### Selenium - Browser automation (useful when you need to interact with javascript for more complex scraping)
 https://www.seleniumhq.org/

-#### Scrapy - another package for scraping larger datasets at scale
+#### Scrapy - Another package for scraping larger datasets at scale
 https://scrapy.org/

 ## Summary
 You should now have a brief intro to web scraping!
-The possibilities are nearly endless with what you can do.
+You have learned about the DOM and its relationship to HTML.
+You also saw how you can select specific elements from HTML using Beautiful Soup.
+The web scraping possibilities are nearly endless with what you can do.
 That said, be careful, as mentioned.